 Anti-Lateral Flexion Moves

-This is probably the most important for new and expecting moms.
+This is probably the most important one for new and expecting parents (and any caregiver of little ones).
 These are moves that attempt to pull your body into a side bend, like holding a heavy car seat, diaper bag, or bag of groceries.
 Practicing anti-lateral flexion moves, like the ones below, train your body to resist the many forces throughout your day that attempt to pull you into lateral flexion:

 - Carries: Specifically, single-sided (or asymmetrical) carries.
-You can do a low carry, like you see here (holding the weight down by your side).
-Or, you can do it racked (at your shoulder) or holding it high above your head.
-The point is to resist being pulled into a side-bend – either in the direction of the heavy weight, or toward the opposite side as you attempt to counterbalance (like you see here at the end).
+You can do a low carry, like you see here (holding a heavy object of some sort).
+Or, you can do it racked (at your shoulder) or overhead.
+The point is to resist being pulled into a side-bend – either in the direction of the heavy weight, or toward the opposite side as you attempt to counterbalance.

 - Suitcase squat: Just as you can add some anti-flexion work into your squat by holding a weight in front for a goblet squat, you could also add in anti-lateral flexion work by holding that weight down by one side instead.
 Notice how you have to work to keep your trunk your trunk from falling toward the side of the weight like you see at the end here.
 Inhale as you lower down.
 Exhale as you stand back up.